Sex offenders in pilot drugs trial

 "I can't really imagine how difficult it was for her," David says, and agrees his crime could affect his victim for the rest of her life.

 He describes how he used to constantly fantasise about teenage girls.
 Now voluntarily taking anti-depressants, he says his preoccupation with sexual thoughts has reduced significantly.

 "I want to make sure I don't commit more offences.
 I understand the perception outside in the community that I possibly am evil, but I personally believe that my offence is the thing that was evil.
-I'm not."'Deserve the chance'
+I'm not."

 The senior forensic psychologist at Whatton, Kerensa Hocken, is in charge of the prison's sex offender treatment programmes.

 "What we're finding with the treatment programmes and the medication is that men can change, and they can take responsibility for managing their behaviour," she says.